Copyright© 2020 by Ernest Bywater

 The New Look USA

-In the wake of the organization of the new countries the states of Connecticut, Hawaii, Massachusetts, New Hampshire, Rhode Island, and Vermont cease to be.
+In the wake of organizing the new countries the states of Connecticut, Hawaii, Massachusetts, New Hampshire, Rhode Island, and Vermont cease to be.
 Some state borders are changed due to negotiations with the new Federal Government appointed governors for the states that lost their state legislatures but stayed in the Union.
 All of the changes are listed below by their old state with the new countries in italics.
-The colors on the map are to disassociate them from the neighboring ones.
+The colors on the map are there to disassociate them from the neighboring ones.

 Secession Final Splits